 The field of bioinformatics emerged from the massive databases generated by worldwide DNA-sequencing projects and by three-dimensional protein structure studies.
 Because these projects as well as the advances in molecular biology are yielding new data at unimaginably fast rates, comprehensive interpretation and management of these data require highly sophisticated analytical and data management computer systems.

-The Bioinformatics Program draws on top Loyola faculty from biology, chemistry, computer science, mathematics and statistics.
+The Bioinformatics Program draws on top Loyola faculty from the Departments of Biology, Chemistry, Computer Science, Mathematics and Statistics.
 They work at the interface of their disciplines, combining their expertise to offer students this unique educational opportunity.

 The Bioinformatics Program at Loyola is part of the College of Arts and Sciences.
 The program provides students with unique preparation for professional careers by offering both integrated and project-based learning with courses that feature the latest skills and theories.